NidNidhogg/araxland/README.md

-Araxland is a web3 playable demo
+EtherDragons is an ETH PvP fighting
 # contract